Electa-Git/Z-tool/README.md

    * [Numpy](https://numpy.org/), [Scipy](https://scipy.org/), and [Matplotlib](https://matplotlib.org/) (included in common python installations such as Anaconda)
    * [PSCAD automation library]([url](https://www.pscad.com/webhelp-v5-al/index.html))

-   See the example [here](Examples) for information on how to install the previous in a MS Windows operating system.
+   See the examples [here](Examples) for more information on how to install the previous in a MS Windows operating system.

 2. PSCAD v5 or higher